SukhadaJoshi/SukhadaJoshi.github.io/index.md

 # EXPERIENCE

 ## [ZS Associates](https://www.zs.com/)
+ZS practices deep expertise consulting in data driven sales and marketing strategies for the pharma sales forces.

 ## Business Operations Associate
 Pune, India, May 2017 – July 2018

-Description.
+Incentive Compensation (IC) plans are the instrument for building highly motivated sales forces.
+As an IC focused Business Operations Associate, I worked on plan design, goal setting and effective reporting of performance-payout relationship to large pharma clients.

+Achievements-
  - Automated the sales compensation program for a US based pharmaceutical major to one click mobile reporting
- - Created BI dashboard for managed care analyses of pharma data sources
+ - Created BI dashboards for managed care access and payer spine by analyzing data acquired from multiple stakeholders
- - Lead a project to streamline rep-centric IC payout processing for large sales forces (not understandable what this means)
+ - Led a project to streamline rep-centric IC payout processing for large sales forces (not understandable what this means)

 ## [Crompton Greaves](http://www.cgglobal.com/)
+Crompton Greaves is an Indian multinational company engaged in the design, manufacturing and marketing of consumer electricals.

 ## Graduate Trainee - Production
 Goa, India, July 2016 - April 2017

-Description ...As part of the Production Planning team of the largest ceiling fan manufacturing facility in India, I was
- - Implemented Master Production Schedules and SAP requisitions for the plant.
+As part of the Production Planning team of the largest ceiling fan manufacturing facility in India, I was responsible for implementing the Master Production Schedules and ensuring adherance to SAP requisitions.
+I also collaborated with other trainees to execute two poke yoke projects by automating precision tasks and positively impacted overall dispatch quality.

+Achievements-
- - Formulated a planning tool for automatic capacity-based allocation of materials to vendors and subcontractors.
+ - Formulated a planning tool for capacity-based allocation of resources to vendors and subcontractors to address deviations resulting from recurring shortages reported on the shop
+ - Accomplished a 26% increase in online productivity by conceptualizing and implementing a cycle time reduction layout which was a major step towards the vision for lean lines

 # EDUCATION

 ## [Purdue University](https://www.purdue.edu/)